-3.8 Announcement of numbers of relevant securities in issue

-When an offer period begins, the offeree company must announce, as soon as possible, details of all classes of relevant securities issued by the offeree company, together with the numbers of such securities in issue.
-Unless it is stated that an offer is, or is likely to be, solely in cash, an offeror or potential named offeror must also announce the same details relating to its relevant securities (and if relevant, the relevant securities of the company the securities of which are to be offered as consideration for the offer) following any announcement identifying it as an offeror or potential offeror.
+1. Identity of offeror In any announcement under this Rule 3.7 the Executive may require the potential offeror to be named.
+This is more likely where the identity of the potential offeror may be price-sensitive.
+2 New offeror In the event that a new offeror or potential offeror emerges, the same obligations will apply to that new offeror or potential offeror.
+3.8 Announcement of numbers of relevant securities in issue When an offer period begins, the offeree company must announce, as soon as possible, details of all classes of relevant securities issued by the offeree company, together with the numbers of such securities in issue.
+An offeror or potential named offeror must also announce the same details relating to its relevant securities (and if relevant, the relevant securities of the company the securities of which are to be offered as consideration for the offer) following any announcement identifying it as an offeror or potential offeror.
 In the announcement, the offeree company, the offeror or potential named offeror should remind their respective associates to disclose their dealings in any relevant securities of the offeree company.
 In a securities exchange offer, the offeree company, the offeror or potential named offeror should also remind their respective associates to disclose their dealings in any relevant securities of the offeror or potential named offeror (or of the company the securities of which are to be offered as consideration for the offer, as the case may be).
+TC-3.12 July 2018

 The text of Note 11 to Rule 22 should also be included in any announcement commencing an offer period.
 If the information included in an announcement made under this Rule 3.8 changes during the offer period, a revised announcement must be made as soon as possible.

-Relevant securities
+Note to Rule 3.8:

-See Note 4 to Rule 22.
+Relevant securities See Note 4 to Rule 22.